jadecobra/python_tdd_exercises/source/classes/inheritance.rst

   .. code-block:: shell

     AssertionError:
-        <class 'src.classes.Doe'> is
+        <class 'src.classes.Doe'> is not
-        not an instance of <class 'src.classes.Doe'>
+        an instance of <class 'src.classes.Doe'>

-  because a :ref:`class<what is a class?>` is not an instance
+  because a :ref:`class<what is a class?>` is not an :ref:`instance<how to test if something is an instance of a class>`

 * I change assertIsInstance_ to assertNotIsInstance_

   .. code-block:: python
     :lineno-start: 88
-    :emphasize-lines: 11-12
+    :emphasize-lines: 16-17

         def test_making_a_class_w_inheritance(self):
             a_class = src.classes.Doe